vincehass/GPT-TS-for-Battery-Storage-Optimization/README.md

 </p>

 ### Project Description :open_book::
-The repository demonstrates the capabilities of data driven techniques by investigating the novel application of Deep Reinforcement Learning (DRL) to maximising the profit of a battery from wholesale energy arbitrage.
+The repository demonstrates the capabilities of data driven techniques by investigating the novel application of GPT for time series forecasting to maximize the profit of a battery from wholesale energy arbitrage.
 Largely based on the codeless academic paper from [Cao et al. (2019)](https://eprints.keele.ac.uk/8408/1/final_submitted_energy_storage_arbitrage_using_DRL%20(7).pdf), the post looks to apply the Deep Q-network (DQN) model introduced by DeepMind in 2015, as well as investigate some the improvements made to the basic architecture.
 The above figure shows the results from a 10MW/20MWh (2hr) Li-ion battery optimised using a "Double Dueling" DQN method.

 ### Performance Overview :racing_car::
 Vanilla, Double-Dueling and a Noisy Network DQN was explored as part of this study, integrating the effects of battery degradation and dynamic efficiency into the reward function to produce a practical foundation to the novel optimisation.
 For comparison the repository also has a Mixed Integer Linear Programming (MILP) optimisation, with the cumulative profits for the inference year (2019) illustrated below.